 Pitcher and Batter Numbers

 Baseball scoreboards can also provide information on the current pitchers and batters.
-This is done by displaying their jersey number next to either a P (pitcher) or a B (batter).
+This is done by displaying their jersey number next to a P (pitcher) or a B (batter).

 Typically found in Major League baseball scoreboards, statistics will be displayed for each batting player.